What is Process Mining? Here's a Guide!

 Lastly, it would be a pity if organizations have come this far (through the first four steps) and have yet to do some housekeeping to strengthen overall operations and apply risk and controls to each process.

-Having a view of the risks within business processes enables analysts to improve them and mitigate risks.
-Using process mining, analysts can gain visibility into why some risks appear in some places.
+A view of the risks within business processes enables analysts to improve and mitigate them.
+Analysts can use process mining to see why some risks appear in some places.

 Process Mining Techniques: Taking Action to Reach Goals

-Process mining execution, in particular, refers to the implementation of process mining techniques to analyze and improve existing processes.
+Process mining execution, in particular, refers to implementing process mining techniques to analyze and improve existing processes.

 Some of the most common process mining techniques include: